Sports in Toronto: Soccer

 Toronto has also been home to numerous minor pro soccer teams.
 The Toronto Nationals played in the Canadian Professional Soccer League in its only season in 1983.
 The Eastern Canada Professional Soccer League, which existed between 1961 and 1966, featured 3 Toronto based teams over those years: Toronto City (1961–1965), which later joined the United Soccer Association, Toronto Roma FC (1962–1964) / Inter-Roma (1965–1966), and Toronto Italia FC (1961–1964) / Italia Falcons (1965–66).
 The Toronto Blizzard played in the Canadian Soccer League from 1987 to 1992 and the American Professional Soccer League in 1993 before folding following the United States Soccer Federation's decision to reject the APSL's bid for sanctioning as a first division league in favour of a competing bid from the group that would found MLS.
 The Blizzard were replaced in the APSL by the Toronto Rockets in 1994, but they to folded prior to the following season.
 The A-League, as the APSL was then known, awarded Toronto another team to begin play in 1997.
 When the A-league and USISL Select League merged for the 1997 season, the Toronto expansion team, which was named the Toronto Lynx, debuted in the combined league, which carried on the A-League name.
 The Lynx would play in the A-League until 2004.
 When the league was renamed the USL First Division, they continued their membership.
 However, in 2007, with the arrival of TFC to the city, the Lynx dropped down to the fourth USL Premier Development League, where they competed until 2014.

 Toronto hosted parts of the 2007 FIFA U-20 World Cup.
 Toronto also hosted the 2010 Major League Soccer championship match between FC Dallas and Colorado Rapids (Colorado defeated Dallas 2–1).
 It was the first time the MLS Cup took place outside of the United States.

 Toronto would go on to host 2 more MLS Cups.
 On December 10, 2016, the MLS Cup was held at BMO Field where Toronto FC and Seattle Sounders FC played to a 0–0 draw, with the Sounders winning 5–4 on penalty kicks to claim the championship.
 On December 9, 2017, Toronto FC defeated the Sounders 2–0 in an MLS Cup rematch, and became the first MLS team to complete a domestic treble with their win by virtue of winning the Supporters' Shield with an MLS record 69 points and the Canadian Championship combined.
 They also became the first Canadian team to win the MLS Cup.

+BMO Field during a match between Germany and Côte d'Ivoire at the 2026 FIFA World Cup.